TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 ### Lessons Learned in Professional Development

-Write one sentence to summarize what you have learned about each skill in the area of **professional development for software engineering**.
+TODO: Write one sentence to summarize what you have learned about each skill in the area of **professional development for software engineering**.
 Each sentence that you write should be accompanied by at least one reference that supports your summarization.
 While you are encouraged to cite content from the "Software Engineering at Google" book, it is acceptable for you to cite any source available online.
 Please make sure that every reference that you provide is to a web site link that the instructor can reference.
 Ultimately, you can think of the sentence that you write as advice that you would give to a student at the start of the next edition of the Software Engineering course.